Hari Kailad

 Measure Theory

-Definition ($\sigma$-algebra).
-Given a set $S$ and a collection of subsets $\mathcal{F}$, $\mathcal{F}$ is a $\sigma$-algebra if
+Definition (σ\sigma-algebra).
+Given a set SS and a collection of subsets F\mathcal{F}, F\mathcal{F} is a σ\sigma-algebra if

-• If a subset $A \in \mathcal{F}$, then $S - A = A^C \in \mathcal{F}$.
+• If a subset AFA \in \mathcal{F}, then SA=ACFS - A = A^C \in \mathcal{F}.

-• For any countable collection of subsets $A_1, A_2, \cdots \in \mathcal{F}$, the union $A_1 \cup A_2 \cup A_3 \cdots \in \mathcal{F}$.
+• For any countable collection of subsets A1,A2,FA_1, A_2, \cdots \in \mathcal{F}, the union A1A2A3FA_1 \cup A_2 \cup A_3 \cdots \in \mathcal{F}.

-• For any countable collection of subsets $A_1, A_2, \cdots \in \mathcal{F}$, the intersection $A_1 \cap A_2 \cap A_3 \cdots \in \mathcal{F}$.
+• For any countable collection of subsets A1,A2,FA_1, A_2, \cdots \in \mathcal{F}, the intersection A1A2A3FA_1 \cap A_2 \cap A_3 \cdots \in \mathcal{F}.

-• $\varnothing \in \mathcal{F}$, and $S \in \mathcal{F}$.
+• F\varnothing \in \mathcal{F}, and SFS \in \mathcal{F}.

-Consider the uniform distribution on $[0, 1]$.
-Notice that $P(X = \{x\}) = 0$, but $P(a \le X \le b) = b - a$.
-Now if we try to take an infinite sum, we see that this does not work: $\sum_{i \in [0, 1]} P(X = \{x\}) = 0 \neq 1$.
+Consider the uniform distribution on [0,1][0, 1].
+Notice that P(X={x})=0P(X = \{x\}) = 0, but P(aXb)=baP(a \le X \le b) = b - a.
+Now if we try to take an infinite sum, we see that this does not work: i[0,1]P(X={x})=01\sum_{i \in [0, 1]} P(X = \{x\}) = 0 \neq 1.

 Therefore, we can intuitively see that this finite collection of events.

 Definition (Measure).
-Given a set $S$ and a $\sigma$-algebra $\mathcal{F}$ on $S$, then a function $\bm{P}: \mathcal{F} \to \mathbb{R}$ is a measure if
+Given a set SS and a σ\sigma-algebra F\mathcal{F} on SS, then a function P:FR\bm{P}: \mathcal{F} \to \mathbb{R} is a measure if

-• $\bm{P}(\varnothing) = 0$
+• P()=0\bm{P}(\varnothing) = 0

-• $\bm{P}(A) \ge 0$ if $A \in \mathcal{F}$
+• P(A)0\bm{P}(A) \ge 0 if AFA \in \mathcal{F}

-• $\bm{P}(A \cup B) = \bm{P}(A) + \bm{P}(B)$ for all disjoint $A, B \in \mathcal{F}$.
+• P(AB)=P(A)+P(B)\bm{P}(A \cup B) = \bm{P}(A) + \bm{P}(B) for all disjoint A,BFA, B \in \mathcal{F}.

-Intuitively, a measure adds a notion of "size" to each event in a $\sigma$-algebra.
+Intuitively, a measure adds a notion of "size" to each event in a σ\sigma-algebra.
 For each event that is fully disjoint, the "size" of each event is equal to the "size" of the union of those events.

 Definition (Probability Space).
-A probability space is the triple $(\Omega, \mathcal{F}, \bm{P})$ where
+A probability space is the triple (Ω,F,P)(\Omega, \mathcal{F}, \bm{P}) where

-• $\Omega$ is the sample space, which is a nonempty set,
+• Ω\Omega is the sample space, which is a nonempty set,

-• $\mathcal{F}$ is a $\sigma$-algebra on $\Omega$,
+• F\mathcal{F} is a σ\sigma-algebra on Ω\Omega,

-• and $\bm{P}$ is a probability measure mapping $\mathcal{F} \to [0, 1]$.
+• and P\bm{P} is a probability measure mapping F[0,1]\mathcal{F} \to [0, 1].

 Most probability theory done over discrete and continuous distributions can be interpreted in terms of these probability spaces.
 Note that the space is just a set, and so we can actually do probability theory with other objects, giving rise to stochastic models, Markov chains, random matrix theory, and random lattice theory.